 What do you consider to be the most important skills in an effective paralegal?

-Paralegals are part of a larger legal team within Slater & Gordon which includes: team leaders, lawyers, associates, fellow paralegals, legal assistants and others.
+Paralegals are part of a larger legal team within Slater and Gordon which includes: team leaders, lawyers, associates, fellow paralegals, legal assistants and others.
 Therefore, Paralegals must be able to work effectively in a team.
 This may mean discussing with the lawyer in charge aspects of the case to inform your research task or simply conversing with other paralegals to be more efficient.

 What has been your best experience in the department so far?